 First, a scientist will read and research everything he or she can about a given topic.
 They may earn a doctorate along the way, though this isn’t necessary since there are ways to educate yourself besides schooling.
 The scientist goes to conferences, shares his or her ideas, and listens to those of others.

 After observing patterns, the scientist will develop testable ideas, known as a hypotheses.
 Experiments are conducted using specified data and sound statistics.
 It may be frustrating after putting in six years on an idea, but the scientist is now out to prove the idea wrong.
 The experiments must be repeatable to ensure that a false conclusion wasn’t reached, either through chance or faulty methods.
 One way to lessen the likelihood of this is to work with other scientists and to share methods and observations with them.
 This work is then taken to a conference for feedback and shared with a larger pool of scientists.

 If everything seems sound to this point, the scientist sends the work to a peer-reviewed scientific journal, outlining the method, questions, hypotheses, experiments, results, and interpretation.
 The journal editor contacts experts in the field, who review the work and see if its design, results, and interpretation are strong.
 If so, it can be published.
 Despite the long process from observation to publication, we are far from done.

 Now we transition into things that are not science.
-A simple method for recognizing this goes thusly: If you’re not making mistakes, you’re doing science wrong.
+Carl Sagan devised a simple method for recognizing this and it goes thusly: If you’re not making mistakes, you’re doing science wrong.
 If you keep making the same mistakes, you’re really doing science wrong.
 If you don’t admit that you’re making mistakes, you’re not doing science.